thee-premm/365-days-of-blockchain/365-DAYS-OF-BLOCKCHAIN/15thDes-2025-Day5.md

 Blockchain is not magic.
 It is disciplined architecture.

-And that discipline is its beauty.
+And that discipline is its beauty